ggegoge/PyTDM/README.md

 it sure is amazing.

 ##### TO DO
-* saving mp3s
+* saving mp3s (to do before `v0.1.0`)
 * polish the Polish
 	* implement pronouncing numbers above 199
 	* better handling of numbers mixed-in with words
 	* no hardcoded words is the goal
 	* better handling of syllables, diphtongs and other strange edgecases eg. _je, ej, aj, świe_ etc
-* a good idea would be to provide alternative rules of translation for different systems in the future
+* a good idea would be to provide alternative rules of _translation_ for different operating systems in the future
+* some proper documentation for functions and the _translation_ process
 * optional [`gTTS`](https://pypi.org/project/gTTS/) mode
 * extend this list

-feel free to fork the github repo:)
+feel free to fork the github repo and provide some videos:)